top of page

 When someone has chronic long-term loneliness, they are more likely to engage in unhealthy lifestyle habits.
 This could be a poor diet, lack of regular exercise and increased use of alcohol, cigarettes and other substances.
 This leaves them at higher risk of obesity and other associated health risks, including high blood pressure, Type 2 diabetes, heart disease, strokes and cancer.

-What you can do: The NHS advises getting 150 minutes of moderate activity a week, or 30 minutes five times a week.
+What you can do: The NHS advises getting 150 minutes of moderate activity a week or 30 minutes five times a week.
 This can be anything from planned activities to walking or gardening.
 It doesn’t have to be hugely strenuous, just something that gets you up and moving.
-If you have health issues that affect your ability to take part in exercise, don’t feel put off by the high target – walking up and downstairs and even stretching in the armchair is good for you.
+If you have health issues that affect your ability to take part in exercise, don’t feel put off by the high target – walking up and down stairs and even stretching in the armchair is good for you.

 Loneliness in the brain